Total Pageviews

 Lay the Foundation

-What foundation is laid by “the one summoned by divine promise?
-Anyone – you, me, your friend, anyone who has entrusted his life to Christ, received forgiveness, and been born again is to be counted among those summoned by the divine promise.
+What foundation is laid by “the one summoned by divine promise?”
+Anyone – you, me, your friend, anyone who has entrusted his or her life to Christ, received forgiveness, and been born again is to be counted among those summoned by the divine promise.
 In other words, this refers to Christians who are determined to follow Jesus.
-(Is there any other way that can be call ‘Christian,’ than total commitment to the way of Jesus?)
+Is there any other way that can be called ‘Christian,’ than total commitment to the way of Jesus?

 What is the defining value?
 Love.
 Love the Lord your God with all your heart, soul, strength, and mind.
 Love your neighbor as yourself.
 What is the only valid currency in the kingdom of God?
 Service.
 “The greatest among you must be … one who serves. … I [Jesus]am among you as one who serves” (Luke 22:26, 27).
 So, my ambition is to wait on the Lord.
 My work, done while waiting, involves foundation-laying/readying/storing up.
 I do this work by honing in myself a heart of love for God and neighbor.
 I sharpen the effectiveness of my love and broaden the extent of my love by serving and helping others.
 No matter how badly I do this work, God gives me more opportunities.
 No matter how well I do, I can always improve.